SumitJadiya/Natours/README.md

 - 7 in 1 CSS Architecture with SASS
 - CSS Grid
 - Grid system - Design system which allow was to build consistent Interface.
+- Outline and Outline Offset
+- background-clip
+- Utility Class
+- Use of direct child
+- Skew Section